 - (i) Clarify that the classification of liabilities as current or non-current should only be based on rights that are in place "at the end of the reporting period"; - (ii) Clarify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability; and - (iii) Make clear that settlement includes transfers to the counterparty of cash, equity instruments, other assets or services that result in extinguishment of the liability.

-This amendment was effective for annual periods beginning on or after January 1, 2023.
-The adoption of the amendment did not have a material impact on the Company's financial statements.
+The amendment was applied effective January 1, 2024 and did not have a material impact on the Company's financial statements.